-Sinema debuted in the summer of 2014 to become one of the pricier joints in town.
+Sinema debuted nearly a decade ago as one of the pricier joints in town (at the time, well before hotel dining became so pricey).
 It’s definitely a special occasion type of place, but even if you aren’t in the mood to spend $35 in a plate, it’s worth grabbing drinks in the upstairs lounge and popping into the bathroom for a #SinemaSelfie.

 For the best chocolate in town: Goo Goo Cluster

 I’ve often sung the praises of Nashville’s own century-old candy company but the new chef series, in which they roll out a different Premium Goo Goo every week or two, has me stopping by the downtown shop more often than not to see what these culinary masterminds have whipped up on any given week.

 For a true taste of Nashville: The Farmers’ Market

 The Nashville Farmers’ Market is open every day of the week and boasts dozens of purveyors of local food and products, from Music City Crepes to Batch.
 It’s always bustling, and it’s always good.
 If you need a lunch spot that’s guaranteed to fill you up and leave you satisfy, this one’s for you, and you’ll be surrounded by actual Nashvillians who break from the office to eat here daily.

 For a bit of everything rolled into one: Walk Eat Nashville

 In Nashville for a short time and don’t have the chance to try it all?
 Book a spot with Walk Eat Nashville, and I guarantee you will get the highlights reel in your informative and tasty, three-hour walking tour of East Nashville, SoBro or Midtown.